cvs-health/testaro/README.md

 #### Navigations

-An example of a **navigation** is the act of type `launch` above.
-The launch configuration is inherited from the `deviceID`, `browserID`, `lowMotion`, and `target` properties of the job, except that the act may override any of those properties.
+An example of a **navigation** is the act of type `launch` in the job example above.
+That `launch` act has only a `type` property.
+If you want a particular `launch` act to use a different browser type or to navigate to a different target from the job defaults, the `launch` act can have a `browserID` and/or a `target` property.

 If any act alters the page, you can restore the page to its original state for the next act by inserting a new `launch` act (and, if necessary, additional page-specific acts) between them.